 Banisteriopsis caapi var.
 Caupuri (plant)

-‘Caupuri’ is a Banisteriopsis caapi variety from Brazil with swollen nodes giving the vine a knotted appearance.
+Caupuri is a variety of Banisteriopsis caapi with swollen/enlarged nodes, the vine sections look like a knotted rope.

 Care and Cultivation of Banisteriopsis caapi var Caupuri